Azure Logic Apps Naming Conventions whitepaper

 • Easier Documentation: Well-structured names make it much easier to document your Logic Apps’ functionality, integrations, and flows.
 Good documentation is key for onboarding new team members and ensuring that your applications are understood by non-technical stakeholders.

-• Reporting and Metrics: When you need to generate reports or monitor performance, having meaningful names for Logic Apps makes it easier to generate accurate metrics for each app, such as usage statistics, error rates, or SLA compliance.
+• Reporting and Metrics: When you generate reports or monitor performance, meaningful Logic App names help you produce accurate metrics.
+Clear naming improves visibility into usage statistics, error rates, and SLA compliance for each app.

 • And many more advantages.